WordPress/openverse/documentation/meta/media_properties/api.md

 This is a virtual foreign-key to `AudioSet` built on top of the fields `audio_set_foreign_identifier` and `provider`.

-**Model docstring:** This is an ordered collection of audio files, such as a podcast series or an album.
+**`AudioSet` docstring:** This is an ordered collection of audio files, such as a podcast series or an album.

 Not to be confused with `AudioList` which is a many-to-many collection of audio files, like a playlist or favourites library.